opendaylight/docs/docs/release-process/managed-release.rst

 Self-Managed projects wanting to use the existing release job to release their artifacts (see `Release the project artifacts`_) must have an stable branch in the major release (fluorine, neon, etc) they are targeting.
 It is highly recommended to cut the stable branch before the first Managed release candidate (RC) is created.

 After creating the stable branch Self-Managed projects should:

 * Bump master branch version to X.Y+1.0-SNAPSHOT, this way any new merge in master will not interfere with the new created stable branch artifacts.

-* Update .gitreview for stable branch: change defaultbranch=master to stable branch.
+* Update ``.gitreview`` for stable branch: change ``defaultbranch=master`` to stable branch.
 This way folks running "git review" will get the right branch.

 * Update their jenkins jobs: current release should point to the new created stable branch and next release should point to master branch.
-If you do not know how to do this please open a ticket to opendaylight helpdesk.
+  If you do not know how to do this please open a ticket to OpenDaylight helpdesk.

 Release the project artifacts
 +++++++++++++++++++++++++++++